Imagen de fondo

 Plus iconMinus icon

-Sessions will be recorded and videos will be available for a month once the course has finished.
+Sessions will NOT be recorded; however, the materials provided by the professor will be available for a month after the course has finished.

 How much does each Summer School course cost?